 It seems kind of illogical that by putting more stuff into your suitcase, you will actually save yourself space.
 I’m not sure of the science behind it but trust me, it’s true!
-Some packing cubes do compress your clothes, but even the ones that don’t miraculously enable you to pack more in.
+Some packing cubes compress your clothes, but even the ones that don’t seem to miraculously pack more in.

 They bring a sense of calm to the packing process

 Because we all need calm, right?
 The feeling of being this organised and seeing your neatly packed suitcase will give you a sense of calm which is essential when getting ready to go away with the family.